Tax and superannuation

 Follow the Small Business Fair Dismissal Code for protection against unfair dismissal claims to the Fair Work Ombudsman.

 Employees can be made redundant if their jobs are no longer needed or the business is in financial difficulties.
-The Fair Work Act 2009 provides for the payment of redundancy pay in these situations and specifies the amounts payable depending on length of service.
+The Fair Work Act 2009 provides for the payment of redundancy pay in these situations and specifies the amounts payable depending on the length of service.

 The Act also describes the nature of a genuine redundancy.